One of the most critical aspects of marketing, both online and off, is creating a story for your brand.

 Once you have a solid idea about your brand (more importantly, what you would like it to be), it is time to implement your vision.
 According to Molly Hocks, head of client and account services at Aimclear, “Show people, don’t tell them.
 Build your story from the ground up and come at the process with good intentions.
 Don’t try to sell yourself to people but rather explain who you are as a company.”
 Check out the rest of her excellent tips here!

 The best way to make sure your brand is staying, well, on-brand, is to develop a vision statement.
 This statement will help guide your brand’s values and plans for the future and serve as a reason for your customers to purchase your products or use your services.

-You can work your vision statement into your website’s design quickly by showcasing it on the front page of your site to give your target audience the best first impression!
+You can work your vision statement into your website’s design by showcasing it on your site’s front page.
+Give your target audience the best first impression!
 Check out this example: